 Police Harassment.
 Responding to pressure from Protestant moral reform organizations, police forces began using misdemeanor charges-disorderly conduct, vagrancy, lewdness, loitering, and the like-to harass homosexuals and keep them from meeting in public.
 CHAUNCEY, WHY MARRIAGE?
 10. In 1923, the New York State Legislature specified that a man's "frequent[ing] or loiter[ing] about any public place soliciting men for the purpose of committing a crime against nature or other lewdness" was a form of disorderly conduct.
 Many more men were arrested and prosecuted under this charge than for sodomy; in the next forty years, there were more than 50,000 arrests on this charge in New York City alone.
 CHAUNCEY, GAY NEW YORK 172; George Chauncey, A Gay World, Vibrant and Forgotten, N.Y.
 TIMES, June 26, 1994, at E17.

 The earliest gay activists also fell victim to police harassment.
 In 1924, for example, Chicago police raided the home of the founder of the nation's earliest known gay political group and seized the group's files.
 Jonathan Ned Katz, Gay American History: Lesbians and Gay Men in the U.S.A.
 385, 388-391 (1976).

 Censorship.
 The growing visibility of lesbian and gay life in the early twentieth century precipitated censorship campaigns designed to curtail gay people's freedom of speech and the freedom of all Americans to discuss gay issues.
-New York State passed a "padlock law" forbidding theaters from staging plays with gay or lesbian characters.
-Andrea Friedman, Prurient Interests:

-Gender, Democracy, and Obscenity in New York City, 1909-1945, at 108-116 (2000).
-Boston's Mayor banned "The Children's Hour," a play dealing with lesbianism, because it "showed moral perversion, the unnatural appetite of two women for each other."
+In 1927, police arrested the cast of "The Captive," an acclaimed Broadway drama exploring one woman's unrequited love for another.
+New York State then passed a "padlock law" forbidding theaters from staging plays with gay or lesbian characters.
+Andrea Friedman, Prurient Interests: Gender, Democracy, and Obscenity in New York City, 1909-1945, at 108-116 (2000).
+Boston's mayor banned "The Children's Hour," a play dealing with lesbianism, because it "showed moral perversion, the unnatural appetite of two women for each other."
 The History Project, Improper Bostonians 121-122.

 Censorship also spread to the movies.
-A movement led by religious leaders threatened Hollywood studios with boycotts and restrictive federal legislation if they did not begin censoring their films.
-This prompted the studios to establish a production code that, beginning in 1934, prohibited the inclusion of gay or lesbian characters or even the "inference" of "sex perversion" in Hollywood films.
-This code remained in effect for some thirty years, effectively prohibiting cinematic discussion of homosexuality for more than a generation.
-Chauncey, Gay New York 353 & n.57.
-See generally Gregory D. Black, The Catholic Crusade

-AGAINST THE MOVIES, 1940-1975 (1997); VITO RUSSO, THE CELLULOID CLOSET: HOMOSEXUALITY IN THE MOVIES (1991).
+A movement led by religious leaders threatened Hollywood studios with boycotts and restrictive federal legislation if they did not begin censoring their films. prompted the studios to establish a production code that, beginning in 1934, prohibited the inclusion of gay or lesbian characters or even the "inference" of "sex perversion" in Hollywood films.
+This code remained in effect for some thirty years, effectively prohibiting discussion of homosexuality in one of the nation's most powerful media for more than a generation.
+CHAUNCEY, GAY NEW YORK 353 & n.57.
+See generally Gregory D. Black, The Catholic Cru-SADE AGAINST THE MOVIES, 1940-1975 (1997); VITO RUSSO, THE CELLULOID CLOSET: HOMOSEXUALITY IN THE MOVIES (1991).